blacklightpy/vaultofknowledge/Hume's Beliefs.md

 ![[Hume's Fork and Kant's Pitchfork.png]]

 In the 1920s, logical positivists sought to discard this by asserting that only statements that can be verified, i.e. Analytic a priori and Synthetic a posteriori statements, could be meaningful.
-The movement died out by the 1950s.
+They held to Hume's fork, and hinged it at language by the analytic-synthetic division, by presuming that by holding on to analyticity, they could develop a logical syntax entailing both necessity and aprioricity on one end, and demand for empirical verification on the other end.

+In the 1950s, Willard Van Orman Quine undermined this analytic-synthetic division, by pointing out ontological relativity, as every statement has its meaning dependent on (1) a vast network of knowledge and beliefs, and (2) the speaker's conception of the whole world.